Bushfires in the Whitsundays: Will my Tour be Affected?

 Our only hope in this time of crisis is that Australia will be able to bounce back from this devastating catastrophe, and we hope visitors to Australia will still enjoy their time here, safely and out of the dangerous areas down south.
 There is so much to see in this vast and diverse land, and you certainly won’t be missing out if you keep your plans to visit down under.

-For more information on tours along the east coast, chat to our friendly locally based travel experts by chatting to us live, or free call 1 800 550 751 anywhere in Australia.
+For more information on tours along the east coast, chat to our friendly locally based travel experts by chatting to us live, or call +61 74914 2425 anywhere in Australia.